So you’ve RSVP’d to an upcoming job fair. You may now be thinking How do I make the most of it?

-Go online to the company’s website and comb through their open positions.
+Go to the company’s website and browse through their job openings.
 Get an idea of what education, experience, and skills they expect to hire for any given role.
 This knowledge should be used to tailor your self-marketing efforts: résumé structure, talking points, and on-site interview expectations.
 Your background knowledge of an employer is everything.

 2 – Résumé UpdatesYour most professional self has to be summarized in one or two pages.
 Make sure your résumé is on point.
 Review and edit.
 Ask yourself, is my information concise?
 Is my language strong?
 Did I stay in the appropriate tense?
 Do I provide concrete examples of my accomplishments?
 If you need in-depth assistance for résumé writing, see the ‘resumes’ section in our job search guide or contact our team for recommendations.